Beyoncé, Taylor Swift and Sabrina Carpenter among 2025 Grammy nominees

-2025 Grammy nominations in full: Beyoncé, Taylor Swift and Sabrina Carpenter among nominees
+2025 Grammy nominations in full: From Taylor Swift and Beyonce to Sabrina Carpenter and Chappell Roan

 The biggest names in music have been recognized for their contributions to the industry made throughout the past year